-Private international Law N. 218/1995 lays down the general rule providing for the automatic enforcement in Italy of foreign decrees that comply with some basic requirements of compatibility with the Italian legal system.
-The only exception thereto is the recognition of foreign adoption decrees of minors, for which reference should be made to the specific dedicated section.
+Private International Law Act No. 218/1995 provides – as a general rule – for the automatic effectiveness in Italy of foreign judgments that meet some basic requirements of compatibility with the Italian legal system.
+An exception is made for the recognition in Italy of foreign judgments on the adoption of minors, for which please consult the dedicated section (sezione).

-The foreign decrees, duly authenticated and translated into Italian, may be filed for registration in Italy:
+Foreign judgments, legalised and translated into Italian, can be submitted for registration in Italy:

-- Or at the Italian Consulate under whose jurisdiction the decree was issued.
+- or to the Italian Consulate in the district of which the judgment was issued.

-- A request to transmit the decree in the form of a self-declaration affidavit rendered according to the provisions laid down in Art.
-47 Presidential Decree No. 445/2000, attesting to the existence of the requirements set forth in Art.
-64 of Law No. 218/1995, stating that the decree is not in contrast with other judgments passed by an Italian judge and that there is no trial pending before an Italian judge on the same case and between the same parties;
+- application for transmission of the judgment in the form of a declaration in lieu of affidavit made pursuant to Article 47 of Presidential Decree No. 445/2000, certifying the existence of the requirements set forth in Article 64 of Law No. 218/1995 and stating that the judgment is not contrary to other judgments pronounced by an Italian judge and that no proceedings are pending before an Italian judge for the same subject matter and between the same parties;

-- A full copy of the decree, complete with the requirements set forth in Art.
-64, duly authenticated and translated into Italian.
+- full copy of the judgement complete with the requirements under Article 64, duly legalised and translated.

-For the registration of the divorce decrees issued in a EU Country, reference is made to the provisions laid down in Council Regulation (EC) 2201/2003 of 27.11.2003.
-At the request of the applicant, the competent Authority of the Member State in which the divorce decree was issued, releases a certificate in compliance with the standard form considered in the aforesaid Regulation, which does not require to be translated or authenticated.
-The applicant will have to present a valid identity card or passport and attach to the aforesaid certificate a self-declaration affidavit rendered according to the provisions laid down in Art.
-47 Presidential Decree No. 445/2000 attesting to the existence of the requirements set forth in Art.
-22 of the cited Regulation.
+For the registration of divorce decrees issued in an EU country reference is made to the provisions of Regulation (EC) No. 2201/2003 of November 27, 2003.
+The competent authority of the Member State in which divorce was pronounced shall issue, at the request of the party concerned, a certificate using the standard form provided for by the aforementioned Regulation, which does not need to be translated and shall not be legalised.
+The party concerned shall show a valid identity document and attach to the aforementioned certificate a declaration in lieu of affidavit made pursuant to Article 47 of Presidential Decree No. 445/2000, certifying the existence of the requirements set out in Article 22 of the aforementioned Regulation.

-It is in any case advisable to previously contact the territorially competent diplomatic or consular office for additional information and to be informed of further requirements that may have been laid down by possible bilateral or multilateral Agreements.
+It is in any case advisable to contact the competent diplomatic or consular Representation in advance for further details, or to find out about additional requirements provided for by any bilateral or multilateral agreements.